 If you absolutely cannot wait for the roads to clear and must go out during a winter storm, you should:

 - Slow down and keep ample space between your car and the car in front of you.
 Speed is the number one cause of wintertime traffic accidents.
 Vehicles require an amount of time and distance to come to a safe stop.
 The driver must have time to see and respond to hazards on the roadway and the vehicle requires distance for the brakes to stop the forward-moving weight of the vehicle.
 Heavy vehicles require more distance to stop than smaller vehicles do regardless of the road conditions.
 All vehicles on wet or icy roads require more distance to stop than they do on dry roads.

 - Never use your cruise control on icy roads.

 - Approach bridges with caution as these are the first surfaces to become icy when temperatures drop.

 - Drive as smoothly as possible, avoiding sudden acceleration, turning, or braking on roads that could be icy.

 - If you start to slide, do not panic.
 Instead, wait for your vehicle to slow down enough to regain traction before carefully accelerating.

 Lewis & Keller is Here to Help

-Preparing yourself and your car for winter driving is very important.
+Preparing yourself and your car for driving in cold weather with these winter driving tips is very important.
 However, it doesn’t safeguard you against lack of preparation, carelessness, or recklessness of other drivers.
 If you have been injured in an accident that was caused by another driver’s actions, you need a champion to take up your case and help you seek maximum compensation for your losses.
 The experienced car accident attorneys at Lewis & Keller will be your compassionate allies, fighting alongside you for what you deserve and helping you understand the legal process.
 Contact us today for more information.